 U.S. Trade Team Leaves China Talks Without Any Big Breakthroughs

-Treasury Secretary Steven Mnuchin and other top U.S. trade officials ended a round of talks in Beijing Friday, having failed to secure large goals that range from cutting the trade imbalance by $200 billion to stopping China from targeting U.S. technology and intellectual property.
+Treasury Secretary Steven Mnuchin and other top U.S. trade officials ended a round of talks in Beijing on Friday, failing to secure large goals that ranged from cutting the trade imbalance by $200 billion to stopping China from targeting U.S. technology and intellectual property.

-Despite the lack of an easily identified result, Amy Celico, who was a China specialist at the U.S. Trade Representative's office under President George W. Bush, says that to some extent, in this case, no news is good news.
-The two sides say the talks will continue with quarterly meetings.
+Despite the lack of tangible progress, Amy Celico, who was a China specialist at the U.S. Trade Representative's Office under President George W. Bush, says that to some extent in this case, no news is good news.

-"The fact that the result of the meeting wasn't slapping unilateral measures in place — as had been threatened in advance of the meeting — I think is a good one," Celico told NPR's David Greene.
+"The fact that the result of the meeting wasn't slapping unilateral measures in place — as had been threatened in advance of the meeting — I think is a good one," Celico told NPR.

-After what China's state-run Xinhua media calls a "thorough exchange of views," both sides agree that "considerable differences still exist."
-And despite reaching "agreements on some issues," it will take hard work to make progress, the outlet said.
+After what China's state-run Xinhua News Agency calls a "thorough exchange of views," both sides agree that "considerable differences still exist."
+While negotiators reached "agreements on some issues," Xinhua said it will take hard work to make progress.

 The report did not name any areas of agreement, other than to say both sides know that a stable U.S.-China trade relationship is vital for both countries, and that more discussion is needed.